 Through all of this, Denny has continued a ministry of inspirational and informational public speaking, testifying before innumerable audiences throughout the U.S. and in Canada, Great Britain (three month-long tours), Germany, Russia, Nigeria, India, Poland (3x), Burkina Faso, and ten times in Belarus regarding the case for the sanctity of life, the gracious invitation of the gospel, and the necessity of Christian activism.
 It is a responsibility that has involved him with civic groups, churches, schools, pro-life events, the state Legislature and hundreds of media interviews.

-Denny possesses a Bachelor's degree in Liberal Studies from the University of Nebraska at Omaha, graduating magna cum laude, and a Master's degree in History from the same institution.
-Now 63, Denny has been a Christian since the spring of 1970 when he was converted to the Faith through the ministry of Young Life in his home state of Colorado.
+Denny possesses a Bachelor’s degree in Liberal Studies from the University of Nebraska at Omaha, graduating magna cum laude, and a Master’s degree in History from the same institution.
+Now 68, Denny has been a Christian since the spring of 1970 when he was converted to the Faith through the ministry of Young Life in his home state of Colorado.
 Denny later moved to Omaha where he worked with an inner-city evangelism and discipleship ministry, the Christian Brotherhood.
-Following his marriage, Denny's primary Christian service was conducted through his church, home Bible studies, Inter-Varsity Fellowship and Metro Right to Life until helping found the Omaha Christian Action Council in 1982.
-He and Claire (a former high school English instructor and now a leading pro-life activist herself) have been married 43 years.
+Following his marriage, Denny’s primary Christian service was conducted through his church, home Bible studies, Inter-Varsity Fellowship and Metro Right to Life until helping found the Omaha Christian Action Council in 1982.
+He and Claire (a former high school English instructor and now a leading pro-life activist herself) have been married 48 years.
 For seven years, Denny was the teaching pastor at Faith Bible Church in Omaha, Nebraska.
+He and Claire now attend Grace Bible Church.